Physicslibrary/ARKit-Stereoscope-67P/README.md

 [ESA: How big is Rosetta compared with the comet?](http://sci.esa.int/rosetta/54831-how-big-is-rosetta-compared-with-the-comet/)

-With ESA and NASA open sourcing their data such as 3D models and images, anyone can use tools such as iPad Swift Playgrounds and ARKit to visualize the comet with a stereoscope.
+With ESA and NASA open sourcing their data such as 3D models and images, anyone can use tools such as iPad Swift Playgrounds and ARKit to visualize a model of the comet with a stereoscope.

 # Hardware